-If you’re having trouble paying your bills and your debts just seem to grow, it’s time to take action.
-It’s time to consider debt negotiation.
+If you’re having trouble paying your bills and debt is mounting, it may be time to consider debt negotiation.

-Whether you take on the challenge of doing it yourself or choose to place it in the hands of experts, debt negotiation is a far better option than filing bankruptcy.
+Whether you take on the challenge of doing it yourself or choose to place it in the hands of experts, debt negotiation is often a better option than filing for bankruptcy.

 Debt negotiation takes time and patience

-Debt negotiation — sometimes referred to as debt settlement –is a method of negotiating with creditors to reduce the amount of debt you owe.
-It may mean a reduction in the interest on your outstanding debt or a reduction in the outstanding balance you still owe.
+Debt negotiation, sometimes referred to as debt settlement, is the process of negotiating with creditors to reduce the amount you owe.
+It may mean a lower interest rate on your outstanding debt or a reduction in the outstanding balance you still owe.
 It depends on what your lender is willing to negotiate.
-Either way, it benefits them to help keep you from bankruptcy.
+Either way, it benefits the lender to help keep you from bankruptcy.

 - Be polite, yet firm.
 Your creditors have no obligation to negotiate.
 If they sense you are weak, they are liable not to budge an inch.

 - State your case.
 Be honest about why you are calling.
-Clearly, state the alternative in a non-threatening way.
-Ask to speak to a supervisor, if the individual that answers the phone is unwilling to give an inch.
-Be willing to entertain counter-offers.
+Clearly state the alternative in a non-threatening way.
+Ask to speak to a supervisor if the individual that answers the phone is unwilling to negotiate.
+Be open to entertaining counteroffers.